carlosmccosta/effective-parakeet/README.md

 ```

 The `zivid_samples_capture` node will first configure the capture settings of the camera and then
-trigger captures repeatedly twice a second.

-If everything is working so far, the camera will now capture approximately 3 times per second.
-You can visualize the point cloud, color image and depth image using rviz.
+capture repeatedly.
+You can visualize the point cloud, color image and depth image using [rviz](https://wiki.ros.org/rviz).

 ```
 rosrun rviz rviz